lanl/singularity-eos/doc/sphinx/src/models.rst

       \right),

-where the subscript :math:`S` denotes quantities along the reference isentrope and other quantities are defined in the :ref:`nomenclature <Nomenclature>` section.
+where the subscript :math:`S` denotes quantities along the reference isentrope and other quantities are defined in the :ref:`nomenclature <Available EOS Information and Nomenclature>` section.

 Davis Reactants EOS
 '''''''''''''''''''

-The Davis reactants EOS uses an isentrope passing through a reference state and assumes that the heat capacity varies linearly with entropy such that
+The Davis reactants EOS uses an isentrope passing through a reference state and as the reference curve and then assumes that the heat capacity varies linearly with entropy such that

 .. math::

     C_V = C_{V,0} + \alpha(S - S_0),

 where subscript :math:`0` refers to the reference state and :math:`\alpha` is a dimensionless constant specified by the user.

+Using the fact that the heat capacity is defined by

 The :math:`e(\rho, P)` lookup is quite awkward, so the energy is more-conveniently cast in terms of termperature such that